igniteflow/strava-prompt/README.md

 1. fetch the data from the Strava API and write a summary of it to file  `coffee --compile --bare --no-header -o ./bin stravaprompt.coffee && node bin/stravaprompt.js --update`

-2. update the bash/zsh prompt with the data `coffee --compile --bare --no-header -o ./bin stravaprompt.coffee && node bin/stravaprompt.js --update`
+2. print the prompt prefix to STDOUT `coffee --compile --bare --no-header -o ./bin stravaprompt.coffee && node bin/stravaprompt.js`.
+Note that this is called in `~/.bashrc|zshrc`.

 ## Known Issues/Todo